mtzamanpk/LinkedOut/_documentation/prd.md

 ## 5. UX/UI & Interaction Flows

 1. **Install & Onboarding**
-   - Install from browser store → modal explains “what data is sent” and privacy settings.
+   - Install from browser store → modal explains “what data is sent,” privacy settings, and how the automatic rewriting works.

-2. **Rewriting a Post**
+2. **Rewriting a Post (Automatic In-Feed)**
-   - Click extension icon or right-click → “Simplify & Dumb-Down.”
-   - React-powered sidebar shows original vs. new text.
-   - Adjust sliders/toggles → live preview via Gemini API calls.
-   - Click “Apply” or “Copy.”
+   - **As the user browses their LinkedIn feed, the extension automatically detects posts.**
+   - **Post content is sent to the Gemini API for rewriting based on current user settings.**
+   - **The original post text in the feed is replaced by (or overlaid with) the rewritten version.**
+   - **Users may have an option (e.g., a small icon or minimal UI element on/near the post) to view original text, copy the rewritten text, or report a poor rewrite.**
+   - Adjusting simplification sliders/toggles for an *already rewritten post* might require interaction with an injected UI element or redirect to the main settings panel.

 3. **Settings Panel**
-   - Accessible via icon menu.
+   - Accessible via the browser extension icon (the popup UI can serve as this settings panel).
-   - Controls for default simplification, “dumbify,” filler frequency, telemetry opt-in/out, and “Reset.”
+   - Controls for default simplification, “dumbify,” filler frequency, telemetry opt-in/out, API key input (if needed), and “Reset.”

 ---